 Impaired smell is the inability to smell properly.
-Impaired smell can describe a complete inability to smell or the partial inability to smell.
-It is a symptom of several medical conditions and may be temporary or permanent.
+Impaired smell can describe a complete inability to smell, or the partial inability to smell.
+It’s a symptom of several medical conditions and may be temporary or permanent.

-Loss of smell can occur due to problems in the nose or problems in the brain or nervous system.
-If you have difficulty smelling, you should consult with your doctor, in case it is a sign of a more serious underlying issue.
+Loss of smell can occur due to problems in the nose, brain, or nervous system.
+Call your doctor if you have difficulty smelling.
+In certain cases it’s a sign of a more serious underlying issue.

-As you age, an impaired sense of smell is a normal occurrence.
+As you age, an impaired sense of smell is normal.
 The impairment is usually a distorted sense of smell rather than a complete inability to smell.

 Other conditions that can cause impaired smell include: